undavide/fs/Frequency Separation 2021.md

 Alas, ["computer says no"](https://youtu.be/0n_Ty_72Qds), and PS calculates **50**.
 There are no divisions here, so I wouldn't expect rounding errors of any sort, it's quite straightforward.
 I've tested it with a bunch of different pixel values for the top and bottom layers, and the result is _always off by 1_.

-Out of curiosity I've tested _Affinity Photo_'s behaviour and it works as I'd expect:
+Out of curiosity I've tested **Affinity Photo** and it works as I'd expect:

 ![](img/AP_LL1.jpg)

 The only explanation is that Photoshop **subtracts 256 instead of 255**.
-This is in fact the case, and the explanation is that otherwise there would be no neutral color in Linear Light with 8bit documents.
+This is in fact the case, and the [reason](https://feedback.photoshop.com/conversations/photoshop/linear-light-8bit-math-off-by-1/6017e8a5b03192438cda1120) is that otherwise there would be no neutral color in Linear Light with 8bit documents.

 LL = 2A + B - 1